24bec043-pradeep/Offline-hindi-voice-assistant-rasberry/README.md

    Vosk Model Download karein:
 Vosk ka Hindi model yahan se download karein aur project folder mein model naam se extract karein.
+"Download the Hindi model from Alphacephei and put it in a folder named 'model' inside the project directory."

 🚦 How to Use
 Project folder mein jaein aur script run karein: